Big1533/sdl_android_guides/docs/App Services/Creating an App Service/index.md

 ```

 #### Sending a Response to Subscribers
-Second, you need to respond to the notification when you receive it with your app service data.
+Second, you need to respond to the request when you receive it with your app service data.
 This means that you will need to store your current service data after your most recent update using `OnAppServiceData` (see the section Updating Your Service Data).

 ##### Java
 ```java